Klimatbyran/klimatkollen/doc/contributing.md

 Create a pull request.
 Either follow the link git showed after pushing to your fork, or create it from the GitHub web interface.
 Double check the branches in the PR!
 Make sure your are merging from your own branch, on your own repo, into "staging" on "klimatkollen".
 A common mistake is to accidentally start merging into "staging" on your own repo.

-In the PR desscription, write "Fixes #XXX" where XXX is the id of the issue you are fixing.
+In the PR description, write "Fixes #XXX" where XXX is the id of the issue you are fixing.
 E.g. `Fixes #413`

 If the PR is not ready for review yet, prefix the title wiht "Draft: ".
 Remove this once you're ready.